Juan Guaido

 Juan Guaido's difficult life lead him on the path of politics

-Until 1999, Juan’s mother, he, and his five siblings were living in their own house which was later completely destroyed by floods, so the family was left on the streets.
-According to the Red Cross, the flood’s victim count was over 100.000 people, with a total of 10.000 bodies discovered.
-The rest were either washed away in the sea or were buried under debris, which was left untouched up until 2019.
+Until 1999, Juan lived with his mother and five siblings in their own home, which was later completely destroyed by devastating floods that left the family homeless.
+According to the Red Cross, the floods claimed over 100,000 victims, with 10,000 bodies recovered.
+The rest were either swept out to sea or buried under debris that remained untouched until 2019.

-According to Guaido himself, who loves repeating the sentence “I know very well what it’s like to starve, but I’m not a victim, I’m a survivor”, this tragedy was the one that shaped his political ideology: the tragedy which his family and he had to go through, and the complete inaction of Hugo Chavez’s government, who refused to offer any support to the victims.
+According to Guaido himself, who often repeats the phrase "I know very well what it's like to starve, but I'm not a victim, I'm a survivor," this tragedy shaped his political ideology – both the suffering his family endured and Hugo Chavez's government's complete failure to help the victims.

 According to Guaido himself, who loves repeating the sentence "I know very well what it's like to starve, but I'm not a victim, I'm a survivor", this tragedy was the one that shaped his political ideology.

-Juan was the only one among his siblings who managed to get a degree (in industrial engineering) at the Andres Bello Catholic University in Caracas, Venezuela.
+Juan was the only one of his siblings to earn a college degree, graduating with a degree in industrial engineering from Andres Bello Catholic University in Caracas.
 After graduating in 2007, Guaido completed two postgraduate programs at the George Washington University.

 Young activist.
 Career

-In his student years, Juan was member of the Student Council which were protesting for the launch of social reforms, the implementation of a free educational and medical system.
-They also protested against the maximum number of terms one can be president, as well as against the extension of the presidential term.
+During his student years, Juan was a member of the Student Council, which protested for social reforms and the implementation of free education and healthcare systems.
+They also protested presidential term limits and extensions to the presidential term.

 Juan Guaido also studied in the US